 Deer species in Mole National Park.
 Photo: Getty.

 Mole National Park, located in northern Ghana, is one of the best places to see wildlife in the country - over 93 species of mammals and around 400 species of birds have been recorded.
-Lions, hyenas and leopards can be seen in the park, alongside elephants, buffaloes and colobus monkeys.
+Patas and Vervet monkeys can be seen in the park, alongside elephants and buffaloes.
+Lions, hyenas and leopards also call Mole their home, but live deeper within the park than most travellers ever venture.

 Travellers can embark on guided safaris within the park, either on foot or by vehicle.
 We’d recommend the former, as it enables you to explore Mole’s high savannah plains, lush waterways and rivers.